St. Philip’s is so tiny. Is it a real church?

 Dinner Church — Started in 2014, Dinner Church has become a popular way for the people of St. Philip’s to meet and talk over a good meal and a glass of wine.
 The discussion can go anywhere — and is always interesting!
 Recent dinners have been held at Caleb’s, The Café Blue Moose, Perfect Taste, Manon, and at parishioners’ homes.

-Service events — There's nothing like working side by side with people to get to know them.
+Service events — There’s nothing like working side by side with people to get to know them.
 Our meal-packing event on a recent Martin Luther King Day was a perfect case in point.
 Organized into seven production lines of about 10 people each, participants laughed, swapped stories and exchanged high fives as they worked to pack 27,000 nutritious meals for food-insecure people in our region.
-Check our calendar for upcoming service events — and join us!
+Check our Weekly Bulletin for upcoming service events — and join us!

 What community activities does the church participate in?